Updated February 5

 Individuals exposed to coronavirus or diagnosed with the disease can't quarantine at home to rest, recover and minimize the spread if they no longer have a home.
 The CDC Eviction Moratorium is designed to temporarily keep residents in their homes and help mitigate these risks.

-So, unless the building itself is being foreclosed upon, a landlord or property owner cannot force you to vacate your residence for the remainder of 2020 — as long as you've completed your declaration form and turned it in to whoever has the power to evict you.
+So, unless the building itself is being foreclosed upon, a landlord or property owner cannot force you to vacate your residence through March 31, 2021 — as long as you've completed your declaration form and turned it in to whoever has the power to evict you.
 They also can't ask another party (like a lawyer or the police) to issue or enforce eviction orders.
-You'll be allowed to stay in your residence until Dec.
-31.
+You'll be allowed to stay in your residence until March 31.
+Exceptions to this are allowed in situations where the resident is conducting criminal activity, endangering other residents, or violating the terms of their lease or local housing codes.

 The CDC described the order as a way to "temporarily halt residential evictions."
 Residents will still be responsible for paying their full rent payments.
-So, landlords cannot evict you for the remainder of 2020, but you'll still owe back rent (and penalties and interest) if you fall behind in your payments.
+So, landlords cannot evict you, but you'll still owe back rent (and penalties and interest) if you fall behind in your payments.

 The CDC Eviction Moratorium applies to all buildings, including both multi-family properties and single-family rentals.
 The language of the moratorium encompasses any property that's rented as a residence, whether it's a house, apartment building, mobile home or land that's leased for residential purposes.